-Rice and Wolman (1982) encountered 19 fin whales during surveys in the GOA.
-Rone et al. (2010) reported 24 sightings of 64 whales in offshore and inshore waters during surveys in the GOA in April 2009.
+Rice and Wolman (1982) encountered 19 fin whales during surveys in the GOA, including 10 aggregated near Middleton Island on 1 July 1980.
+Rone et al. (2010) reported 24 sightings of 64 whales during surveys in the GOA in April 2009.
 During surveys from the Kenai Peninsula to the central Aleutian Islands, fin whales were most abundant near the Semidi Islands and Kodiak Island (Zerbini et al. 2006).
-Numerous fin whales were also seen between the Semidi Islands and Kodiak Island during surveys by Waite (2003).
+Numerous sightings of fin whales were also seen between the Semidi Islands and Kodiak Island during surveys by Waite (2003).
 Fin whale sightings around Kodiak Island were most numerous along the western part of the island in Uyak Bay and Kupreanof Straits, and in Marmot Bay (Wynne and Witteveen 2005; Baraff et al. 2005).
 Fin whales were sighted around Kodiak Island year-round, but most sightings were made in the spring and summer (Wynne and Witteveen 2005).
-The density for fin whales has been reported as 0.01 km2 for the central GOA (DoN 2009).
-Rone et al. (2010) estimated fin whale densities of 11/1000 km2 and 9/1000 km2 for inshore and offshore waters, respectively, of the U.S. Navy training area south of PWS and east of Kodiak Island.